American Forensic Association National Speech Tournament

-The 2025 AFA-NST took place at the University of North Carolina at Charlotte during April 4–7.
+The 2026 AFA-NST took place at Lewis and Clark College during April 3–6, 2026.

 History

 Formed in 1949, the American Forensic Association was created with the goal of teaching students to utilize the skills of argumentation and advocacy.
 In the first decades of its existence, the AFA was primarily focused on promoting debate competitions, with little to no interest in individual events.

 As a result in the rapid rise of interest in individual events in the late 1960s, Dr. Seth Hawkins of Southern Connecticut State University, Dr. Raymond Beaty of Ohio University and Dr. Jack Howe of California State University, Long Beach began to propose ideas of an organized national tournament focused on individual events.
 Dr. Beaty reported that his proposals were disregarded by the debate community.
 During the 1970-71 forensics season, Dr. Hawkins made the decision that, despite the lack of support from the debate community, the increased interest in IEs (individual events) justified the establishment of a national championship tournament.
 This tournament was held on the campus of Ohio Northern University, 23 schools participated, and the annual IE tournament that would eventually become known as NFA Nationals was established.

 Realizing that the NFA's new IE national tournament could perpetuate the already existing split within the community regarding the competitive validity of IEs, the AFA began working towards a solution in 1972.
 Jerry Anderson, the president of the AFA at the time, began calling meetings to address measures that could be taken to incorporate IEs into the AFA's agenda.
 Anderson proposed a change to the AFA's constitution to allow for the inclusion of IEs; this change was ratified in 1973.
 Anderson, along with E.R.
 Tame, the Chair of the Educational Policies Committee, proposed that the AFA enact institutional changes to accommodate IEs.
 In 1973, the AFA voted to establish the AFA Committee on Individual Events.

 In the three years following its establishment, the Committee worked towards developing an inceptive procedural standard for the AFA-NST.
 This effort was bolstered in 1976, as James Weaver assumed the presidency of the AFA.
 Weaver proved a staunch advocate of the NST's establishment.
 Within the first year of taking office, Weaver established the National Individual Events Tournament Committee, and appointed Larry Schnoor of Minnesota State University, Mankato as Chair.
 Shortly thereafter, Schnoor and the committee began making preparatory arrangements for the inaugural AFA-NST.

 In April 1978 the inaugural AFA-NST was hosted by Illinois State University.
 58 schools attended the 1978 AFA-NST.